attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 * Flow Control = none
 * COM port set appropriately (Figure 38)

-With everything installed and operating, you should be able to see the firmware application’s output in the terminal window as shown in Figure 39.
+With everything installed and operating, you should be able to see the software application’s output in the terminal window as shown in Figure 39.
 In this example, the development board has just powered up and it is initializing the cellular shield.